eclipse-cdt-cloud/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 - `description`: The description of the configuration source type.
 Can be shown to the end-user.
 - `id`: Unique id of the configuration source type.
 Used in the application to distinquish configuration source types
 - `scope:` `experiment` for configuration source types per experiment or `global` for all experiments
 - `parameterDescriptors`: A list of descriptors that describe the parameters that the front-end needs to provide with corresponding values.
 For example, use "path" for file path.
+Use this instead of `schema`.
+- `schema`: a JSON schema object that describes the parameters that the front-end needs to provide with corresponding values.
+Use this for complex parameter descriptions instead of `parameterDescriptors`.

+Note: One of `parameterDescriptors` and `schema` must be present.

 #### Configuration parameter descriptor

 The configuration parameter descriptor describes a parameter that the front-end needs to provide with corresponding values.
 This descriptor will help implementing a UI for the parameters.
+Use this for simple parameters.
+For complex parameter descriptions use a [json-schema](#configuration-parameter-schema) instead.

 ```javascript
 ConfigurationParameterDescriptor {